 I recognize that crises occur and this is often a common time to contact a counsellor.
 I am happy to refer you to another therapist or to do my best to assist you to find alternative services in your community.
 Unfortunately, because I am so tightly scheduled, I can rarely offer crisis counselling appointments.

-If you are a Vancouver resident experiencing an urgent, non-life threatening mental health or addictions issue and need immediate support, contact the Vancouver Access and Assessment Centre (AAC), available 7 days a week.
+If you are a Vancouver resident experiencing an urgent, non-life threatening mental health or addictions issue and need immediate support, please see my list of crisis services.
+You may also contact the national service, Wellness Together Canada for 24/7 phone counselling.

 Not at all, although it’s useful but not mandatory if you let me know if you would like to be removed from the list.
 There is never any pressure or expectation that you commit to counselling with me when you sign up for the waiting list.

-I contact you to ensure you’re still interested in counselling and I offer you a choice of appointment times over the span of a month.
+I contact you to ensure you’re still interested in counselling and I offer you a choice of appointment times over the span of 4-6 weeks.
 If you are still interested but can’t start within the next six weeks, you can request that your name be added to the bottom of the waiting list again.

-Most certainly and for some people it’s a process: they’re more ready when they put themselves on the waiting list for a second (or third) time.
+Most certainly and for some people it’s a process: sometimes we’re more ready when we put themselves on the waiting list for a second (or third) time.
 There are no hard feelings and I understand that situations change frequently.

 Easy.
 Just contact me and I will remove your name, no questions asked.

 It is fine to contact me with questions – particularly if your child feels too shy to ask me directly.
-If he or she decides that they would like to pursue counselling with me, I ask that they sign up for my wait list themselves.
+If your adult child decides that they would like to pursue counselling with me, I ask that they sign up for my wait list themselves, if my waiting list is open to request a consultation.
 This can often be an important psychological step in the counselling process.
 I do not provide counselling for clients under the age of 19.

 Please have the person you’re concerned about waitlist themselves, or contact me, directly.
 Most people are very startled when they are contacted by a counsellor when they have not requested counselling.
 The counsellor is typically startled too!
 Typically counselling does not proceed in such situations as people understandably feel that their privacy has been violated.